IBCNServices/lab-kappa-docs/setup-mac.md

 # General installation manual for macOS

-In contrast to the Windows installation, Mac users can still use VirtualBox for their virtual machines.
-A transition to VMWare is possible (you can download VMWare fusion for free after creating an account [here](https://customerconnect.vmware.com/web/vmware/evalcenter?p=fusion-player-personal)).
-Other non-free VM-software for macOS is Parallels Desktop.

 ## Requirements

 * **Mac hardware must be a 2010 or a newer model**, with Intel’s hardware support for memory management unit (MMU) virtualization, including Extended Page Tables (EPT) and Unrestricted Mode.
 You can check to see if your machine has this support by running the following command in a terminal: `sysctl kern.hv_support`.
 If your Mac supports the Hypervisor framework, the command prints `kern.hv_support: 1`